Last Updated on January 16, 2023 by David

 - Slim profile

-If your looking for a very low profile cooler for your system then you need not look ahead, this cooler offers premium build quality and high performance.
+If you’re looking for a very low-profile cooler for your system, then you need not look ahead, this cooler offers premium build quality and high performance.
 In high-profile mode, the cooling is significantly increased even more.

 - Quiet Performance

 - Best for small form factor PC builds